DimitarGrozev5/not-alone-frontend/README.md

 ### Routing

-Route Components are rendered conditionaly based on the logged in statuse, that is taken from the Redux Store.
+Route Components are rendered conditionaly based on the logged in status, that is taken from the Redux Store.
 A Nav Bar is created, using NavLink for navigating between pages.
 Two custom hooks are created to solve specific issues:

 - usePersistRoute - This hook saves the current page path to localStorage.
 After a reload it reads it and navigates authomaticaly.
+This makes sure that if the page reloads it will load the correct route and not default to root.
 - useLoad and Reload component - There was a need to force some pages to reload.
-The solution was to create a useLoad hook that accepts a path and if the provided path is also the current path it navigates to the Reload component where it navigates back to the orginal page.
+The solution was to create a useLoad hook that accepts a path and if the provided path matches the current path it navigates to the Reload component where it navigates back to the orginal page.
 A very hacky solution but it gets the job done.

 ### Page structure